 This GPS utility for RISC OS broadcasts GPS location data to other applications such as mapping software.

 Clearly a GPS module is required.
-Connecting the GPS module to the 40-pin header is the simplest way to proceed.
+The simplest is to plug in a USB-connected GPS module.
+Alternatively connecting the GPS module to the 40-pin header on the Raspberry Pi is the simplest way to proceed.
 This allows the on-board UART to receive the serial data from the module.
 In ROMS from 26 October 2016 onwards, there is a Serial module in the Raspberry Pi rom, all other platforms have had this for some time.

 It is possible to connect certain displays to the IIC bus and for them to be controlled by SatNav.
 These can be used in place of or as a supplement to the normal HDMI display.
 16 characters by 2 lines LCD displays and 128x64 SSD1306 OLED displays are supported.
 If not present then the relevant routines are suppressed.